docarray/docarray/README.md

 DocArray consists of two simple concepts:

 - **Document**: a data structure for easily representing nested, unstructured data.
-- **DocumentArray**: a container for efficiently accessing, processing, and understanding multiple Documents.
+- **DocumentArray**: a container for efficiently accessing, manipulating, and understanding multiple Documents.

 ### A 10-liners text matching